-- Register when house to house update occurs from time to time; or - Lodge Form 6 (download here or hard copy on page 68) any time with your Electoral Registration Officer of your constituency.
-Find the name of your constituency on the map here. (scroll down for map)
+- Register when house to house update occurs from time to time; or - Lodge Form 6 (download here or hard copy on page 75) any time with your Electoral Registration Officer of your constituency.
+For your Constituency, local polling booth and voters list here.